 In his book, Thy Rod and Thy Staff They Comfort Me Book III, Samuel Martin, helps us understand the gut-mind relationship through Jeremiah 17:10.
 In the NIV it says: “I the LORD search the heart and examine the mind, to reward each person according to their conduct, according to what their deeds deserve.”

 Interestingly the King James Version translates this word for kidney as “reins” as in the Latin for kidneys – renes.
+So it translates the above verse, “I the Lord search the heart, I try the reins, even to give every man according to his ways, and according to the fruit of his doings.”

 Together with the heart (feelings), the gut in Hebrew refers to all the inward parts of a person.
 In fact, according to Martin’s research, the ancients also believe the soul resided there, in the mid-driff area.